evaera/RoVer/README.md

 After you add the bot to your server, you can customize RoVer with the following commands.
 You must have the `Manage Server` permission in the Discord server in order to use these commands.

+- `!RoVer` - Displays a description of RoVer.
-- `!RoVer` - Displays a list of commands
+- `!Help` - Displays a list of commands.
 - `!VerifiedRole <exact role name>` - Set the role that verified members will get.
 Default `null`.
 - `!UnverifiedRole <exact role name>` - Set the role that non-verified members will get.
 Default `null`.
 - `!CreateVerifyChannel` Creates a channel category with verification instructions for new members and a channel for users to verify themselves.